 "Advocates for Youth advocates for policies that enable young people to make informed, responsible decisions about their reproductive and sexual health in the United States and globally."
 (Vol. 2, pg.
-186) Note: Advocates for Youth is Planned Parenthood's youth partner that advocates for abortion, sexual rights and CSE worldwide.
+186) Note: Planned Parent's youth partner that advocates for abortion, sexual rights and CSE worldwide.

 "Ipas works globally to increase women's ability to exercise their sexual and reproductive rights ..."
 (Vol. 2, pg.
-186) Note: Ipas is the manufacturer and distributor of a handheld abortion suction device.
+186) Note: Manufacturer and distributor of the handheld abortion suction device.

 "Center for Reproductive Rights is a legal advocacy organization working worldwide.
 For publications on adolescent sexual and reproductive rights, see: . . ."
 (Vol. 2, pg.
+186)

-186) Note: The Center for Reproductive Rights is one of the top abortion advocacy organizations in the world.
+Note: One of the top abortion advocacy organizations in the world.